citrix/monitoring-api/docs/api-reference/Monitor.Model.md

 ####Constructor
 Initializes a new instance of the MachineMetricDaySummary class.

-##Monitor.Model.MachineSummary
-Represents machine data collected every hour and rollup/summary per day.
-Data is aggregated for the time period during which monitoring service is up.

-###Properties

-####Id

-####Unique identifier

-####SummaryDate
-Time stamp associated with this summary data.

-####DesktopGroupId
-Guid of Desktop Group this summary is associated with.

-####DesktopGroup
-Desktop Group this summary is associated with.

-####PoweredOnMachinesCount
-Number of powered-on machines(only power managed machines) for this Desktop Group at the time of consolidation

-####RegisteredMachinesCount
-Number of registered machines for this Desktop Group at the time of consolidation

-####MachinesInMaintenanceModeCount
-Number of machines in maintenance mode for this Desktop Group at the time of consolidation

-####MachinesCount
-Number of machines in this Desktop Group at the time of consolidation

-####Granularity
-Granularity of this summary item in minutes Size of the time windows in minutes for this summary.

-###Methods

-####Constructor
-Initializes a new instance of the MachineSummary class.

 ##Monitor.Model.ProcessInfoBulkInsertModel

 Represents a process utilization statistics of a particular process on a machine.